stephmather/w251/hw11/README.md

 ```

 ### Change 3: New CNN
-The change I made tried to improve the neural network.
+The last change I made tried to improve the neural network.
 By increasing complexity, I hoped to have a better accuracy and get the most succesful landings possible.
 I did not increase the number of layers, instead I increased the size of the layers.

 ```
 def nnmodel(input_dim):